Elvis10ten/pcas/README.md

 }
 ```

 Each time a host state changes, a new block is created.
-The ledger layer listens to these changes and automatically updates the local ledger and sends the blocks to remote peers.
+The ledger layer listens for these changes and automatically updates the local ledger and sends the blocks to remote peers.

 ![Audio blocks sequence](assets/PCASBlocksEmitter.svg)